samirak93/iCXMedia_DS/readme.md

-Since the data has 206 features, considering all the features for the clustering is not an ideal practice since around 203 features are sparse (0s and 1s) and having higher feature dimension might not provide the best solution.
-So in order to reduce the feature dimension, we're using `Truncated Singular Value Decomposition (TruncatedSVD)` to reduce features to `50` and also maintain variance of `0.99`.
+Since the data has 206 features, considering all the features for the clustering is not an ideal practice since around 203 features are sparse (0s and 1s) and having higher feature dimension might not provide the best solution for the model.
+So in order to reduce the feature dimension, we're using `Truncated Singular Value Decomposition (TruncatedSVD)` to reduce feature dimension to `50` and maintain variance of `0.99`.
 TSVD is used here instead of PCA because input data is sparse and TSVD works better on sparse data compared to PCA.